rjohnsen/threathunting-book/content/_index.md

 * a catalog of MITRE ATT&CK techniques
 * a dump of KQL or EDR queries
 * a vendor-neutral brochure
-* a “how to become a threat hunter fast” guide
+* a "how to become a threat hunter fast" guide
 * a blog

 Huntbook **is**:

 * a field manual for thinking in hypotheses, visibility, and verification
 * a critique of common security shortcuts
-* a place where threat hunting is framed as validation of detection capability — not IOC chasing
+* a place where threat hunting is framed as validation of detection capability - not IOC chasing
 * a living body of notes, essays, and field observations meant to be challenged and refined

 Some sections may be uncomfortable.
 That is intentional.